 Mycotoxins are substances, called secondary metabolites, produced by moulds and fungi while they are actively growing, that are normally present in small quantities in the environment as a form of defence for the organism.
 Often these toxins are grouped with other toxins and are then called Biotoxins, which includes bacterial and mould toxins.

-Biotoxins are thought to travel from the growing mould/bacterial culture by attaching to very fine particultes which may evolve from the breakdown of the mycelial mat.
+Biotoxins are thought to travel from the growing mould/bacterial culture by attaching to very fine particulates which may evolve from the breakdown of the mycelial mat.
 These particulates can be very small - nanoparticulate in fact.
-Being so small allows them to not only penetrate walls and other building elements so that hidden mould can be much more of a problem than meets the eye, but they can also be inhaled into the depth of the lungs, where they can be absorbed into the bloodstream.
+Being so small allows them to not only penetrate walls and other building elements so that hidden mould can be much more of a problem than meets the eye, but they can also be inhaled into the lungs, where they can be absorbed into the bloodstream.